wale-lvl/homelab/architecture/overview.md

 ## Overview

-This project documents the design and implementation of a virtualized cybersecurity homelab built using VirtualBox.
+This project documents the design and implementation of a virtualized homelab built using VirtualBox.

 The lab consists of:
-- Kali Linux (attacker / testing machine)
+- Kali Linux
-- Ubuntu Linux (server / attacker / testing machine)
+- Ubuntu Linux
-- Windows 10 Enterprise (endpoint)
+- Windows 10 Enterprise

 All systems are connected through an isolated NAT Network to simulate a small enterprise environment.

 ## Objectives

 - Learn virtualization and network design
-- Practice ethical hacking techniques
+- Operating System installation and configuration
-- Understand attacker and defender perspectives
+- Troubleshooting common technical issues

 ## Repository Structure